Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 - Modifying `latest_version`: if there's no tie to a specific version, the reference or model will point to the latest version.
   -  If a newer version is released, the reference will automatically resolve to the new version, potentially changing the behavior or output of the system that relies on it.

+dbt handles state comparison for seed files differently depending on their size:

-With regards to dbt seeds, seed files less than 1MB will only be included in the `state:modified` selector when the contents change, however seed files 1MB or more will be included in the `state:modified` selector only if the seed file path changes.
+- **Seed files smaller than 1 MiB** &mdash; Included in the `state:modified` selector only when the contents change.
+- **Seed files 1 MiB or larger** &mdash; Included in the `state:modified` selector only when the seed file path changes.

 #### Overwrites the `manifest.json`